Walkley Awards 2018 Terms and Conditions

 - Entrants must declare if the creation of the work involved payment for information or an interview.

-- Group entries may include two or three names, with one person nominated as the primary contact.
+- Joint or group entries may include up to four names, with one person nominated as the primary contact.

-- The winner in each category, except recipients of the Outstanding Contribution to Journalism award, will be a contender for the Gold Walkley.
+- The winner in each category, except recipients of the ‘Most Outstanding Contribution to Journalism’ awards, will be a contender for the Gold Walkley.

 - Journalists entering more than one category must complete a separate entry form for each category.